 Testing Support Services.
 Testing Support Services (TSS) offers courses to help students prepare for the following graduate entrance exams: the Graduate Record Exam (GRE), the Graduate Management Admissions Test (GMAT), and the Law School Admission Test (LSAT).
-Also, students may select additional individual tutoring sessions for these exams.
-Students may get information about test preparation workshops by phone (480/965-6777) or in person.
-The TSS office is located in SSV 382.
+Students may obtain information about test preparation workshops by phone (480/965-6777), in person, or from the TSS Web site at www.asu.edu/vpsa/tss.
+The TSS office is located in SSV 382 and is open 9 A.M. to 6 P.M.
+Monday through Thursday and 9 A.M. to 5 P.M.
+Friday.